simplex-chat/simplex-chat/docs/guide/managing-data.md

 ### Delete database

 Here you can delete your chat database.
-WARNING: Results in a loss of all your SimpleX Chat data!
-Unless you have just exported the chat database.
+WARNING: Unless you have exported it, this results in a loss of all your SimpleX Chat data!

 ## Delete files and media